spring-io/spring-github-workflows/README.md

 The mentioned secrets must be passed explicitly since these reusable workflows might be in different GitHub org than target project.

-The SNAPSHOT and Release workflows uses JFrog CLI to publish artifacts into Artifactory.
+The SNAPSHOT and Release workflows uses JFrog Artifactory plugin to publish artifacts into Artifactory.

 ## Build SNAPSHOT and Pull Request Workflows